lerna-ai/architecture/Component_Recommendation.md

       - ${MONGO_DATA}:/data/db
 ```

 We also need to set up the required environment variables.
-We can use the following `.env` file
+You can use the following `.env` file:

 ```shell
 MONGO_LOGS=./docker-persistence/mongo/logs